Grottes et Cascade de Villecroze, Gorges du Verdon, Var.

 |1633||ownership of the caves ceded to the commune of Villecroze.|

 The cliffs contain numerous caves, named Grottes Troglodytes which means cave-dwellers caves - obviously a tautology, or at least a pleonasm.
-The cliffs consist of travertine, also named sweetwater limestone or tufa, which is limestone deposited by limestone rich karst water when it reaches the surface and looses its carbon dioxide content rather fast.
-The carbon dioxide was responsible for the ability of the water to dissolve limstone, without it the limstone crystallizes.
-Because of plant growth (which adds to the carbon dioxide consuption) the limstone is rather porous.
-The plants are covered by limstone crusts, then die and decompose, leaving an opening in the limestone.
+The cliffs consist of travertine, also named sweetwater limestone or tufa, which is limestone deposited by limestone rich karst water.
+When it reaches the surface and looses its carbon dioxide content rather fast the limestone is precipitated.
+The carbon dioxide was responsible for the ability of the water to dissolve limestone, without it the water cannot hold the limestone.
+Because of plant growth (which adds to the carbon dioxide consumption) the limestone is rather porous.
+The plants are covered by limestone crusts, then die and decompose, leaving an opening in the limestone.
 This is easy to see at the porous limestone cliffs.

 A 40m high waterfall cascades down the front of the cliffs on the left side.
 This is the water responsible for the formation of the tufa deposit.
 The deposit is rather young, in geologic terms, but not recent.
 It was formed 700,000 years ago, when probably much more water was flowing down the brook forming a series of waterfalls.